 To be admitted to one of the world’s top MBA programs such as Harvard, Wharton, Stanford and Kellogg, you need to prepare and submit an application.

-Admission committees do not usually base their decisions on the strict weights listed below.
-However, we present these weights to help you gain a general idea regarding admission considerations, based on our experience and on close to 10 years of conversations with admission committee members.
+Admission committees may place more or less emphasis on each aspect than suggested below.
+However, we present these numbers to provide you with a general idea of the admission considerations, based on our experience and close to a decade of relationships with admission committee members.
 In practice, these weights also change from one school to another.

 When a certain aspect of the application is extremely strong, or weak, relative to its average among admitted students, its relative weight is usually greater than the weight listed below.
 For example, if your GMAT score is 540, or 790, and the average GMAT score of people admitted to the school you are applying to is 710, then the relative weight of the GMAT score will be higher in your case.

-It is usually possible to improve the document (that is, reapply) once a year.
+It is usually possible to send an improved version of the document (that is, reapply) once a year.

-It is usually possible to upgrade the recommendations, or some of them (that is, reapply) once a year.
+It is usually possible to submit improved LORs (that is, reapply) once a year.

 (e.g. Why do you want to study for an MBA?
 Why our school?
 What makes you a unique candidate?
 Describe your greatest achievement)